huyong0521/samples-cloudstate/samples-js-shoppingcart/deploy/README.md

 ```bash
 kubectl apply -f ./shopping-store-inmemory.yaml -n shoppingcart
 ```
-Note: If executing "kubectl config set-context --current --namespace=shoppingcart" firstly, the "-n shoppingcart" in above command can be removed.

 ### Installing StatefulService
 Execute the following command for cassandra or inmemory store: